-Over the years I have come to appreciate that, very often, the creation/intelligent design vs. evolution controversy has less to do with the evidence on hand and more with how each side sees the evidence.
+Over the years I have come to appreciate that, very often, the creation/intelligent design vs. evolution controversy has less to do with the evidence on hand, and more with how each side sees the evidence.
 As a case in point, when examining the features of biochemical systems, most creationists and intelligent design proponents readily see evidence of a Creator’s handiwork.
 Yet adherents to the evolutionary paradigm don’t see evidence for design at all.
 Instead, they see flawed designs.
 Why?
-It is because they view biochemical systems as the result of an unguided evolutionary history.
+Because they view biochemical systems as the outworking of an unguided evolutionary history.
 According to this view, evolution’s mechanisms have cobbled together biochemical systems by co-opting and repurposing existing systems to generate novel biochemical functions.
 As such, evolution produces kludge-job designs.
 Not the elegant, sophisticated systems expected if life stems from a Creator’s handiwork.

 In part, the differing perspectives are shaped by philosophical commitments and the expectations that flow from them.
-To expound upon this point, the philosophical framework for contemporary science is methodological naturalism.
+To expound upon this point: the philosophical framework for contemporary science is methodological naturalism.
 Accordingly, scientific explanations for the universe and phenomena within the universe (such as the characteristics of biochemical systems) must have a mechanistic accounting—an explanation exclusively rooted in natural processes.
 Any explanation that appeals to the work of supernatural agency violates the tenets of methodological naturalism and is not even entertained as a possibility.

 If biochemical systems arise via evolutionary mechanisms, then they must be cobbled together.
 They must be poorly designed.
 Consequently, adherents of the evolutionary paradigm are conditioned to see biochemical systems as poorly designed—even if they aren’t—because of their commitment to methodological naturalism.
 Many can’t see the design that is in plain view for creationists and intelligent design adherents.